| Title: | Mining Frequent Sequences |

 |

-a character vector corresponding with
+For method labels a character vector corresponding with

-the elements of x
+the elements of x.

-a character vector corresponding
+For method itemLabels a character vector corresponding

-with the distinct items or itemsets of object
+with the distinct items or itemsets of object.

 For compatibility with package arules the markup of itemsets is not customizable in the inspect methods.